Tencent/omi/README.md

 })
 ```

-If you want to be compatible with IE11, please use the `omi-mobx` instead of omi's own obersve.
+If you want to be compatible with IE11, please use the `omi-mobx` instead of omi's own observe.

 ### Omi Mobx